BrianYing/2R-robotic-arm-with-neural-network/README.md

 	robInit.m
 	setrob.m
 	train.m
 datafiles:

 	a1.mat
 	data.mat
+Functionality of functions:

--> datagenerator.m, train.m, neuralNetwork.m, mapping.m, remapping.m, and recalled.m
+	-> datagenerator.m, train.m, neuralNetwork.m, mapping.m, remapping.m, and recalled.m are used for constructing and using neural network
-   are used for constructing and using neural network -> robInit.m is for initialization of robot
+	-> robInit.m is for initialization of robot
 	-> dhtf.m, robFK.m, robIK.m are used as kinematics
--> createflower.m is used for generating trajectory
--> drawrob.m, robDraw3D.m, setrob.m are used for drawing
-   robDraw3D.m also contrains PD control and dynamics parts
+	-> createflower.m is used for generating trajectory -> drawrob.m, robDraw3D.m, setrob.m are used for drawing robDraw3D.m also contrains PD control and dynamics parts

 =========== Instruction ============